A Simple and Computationally Trivial Estimator for Grouped Fixed Effects Models: Three-step estimation

-{\scshape Remark 3:} The computation routine requires $O(N^3T)$ operations, and it is quite fast compared to the NP-hard $k$-means problem that forms the basis of \cite{BM2015}'s GFE estimator.
-Whether the computational cost of an exact algorithm can be lowered to $O(N^2T)$ remains to the best of my knowledge an open problem.
-A current limitation of the method is rather the memory required to store triad differences of residuals, but it seems hardly possible to cluster units without any measure of distance between them.
-When unobserved heterogeneity is assumed to be time-constant, the $O(N^3T)$ computation cost can be reduced to $O(N^2T)$ and the preliminary estimator can be replaced with any standard differencing fixed effects estimator such as \cite{arellano_bond_1991}.
-See also \cite{wooldridge2010econometric}.
-This particular case, as well as some extensions of model \eqref{eq:model}, is discussed in the Supplemental Material S.2.
+{\scshape Remark 3 (Computation):} The full estimation procedure requires $O(N^3T)$ operations, which is a substantial improvement relative to the NP-hard $k$-means problem underlying \cite{BM2015}'s GFE estimator.
+Whether the computational cost of a consistent clustering algorithm could be further reduced, for example to $O(N^2T)$, remains to the best of my knowledge an open question.
+While a current limitation of the method is rather the memory required to store triad differences of residuals (looping over $N(N-1)/2$ rather than considering a full vectorization when $N$ is large), it seems hardly possible to cluster units without some measure of distance between them.
+When unobserved heterogeneity is assumed to be time-constant, the computation cost can be reduced from $O(N^3T)$ to $O(N^2T)$, and the preliminary estimator can be replaced with any standard fixed effects differencing estimator \citep[e.g.][]{arellano_bond_1991,wooldridge2010econometric}; see Section S.2 of the Supplementary Material for further discussion.